 Any contributions to your ASA made with after-tax dollars are considered “tax basis” because you have already paid taxes on those dollars.
 Mandatory contributions paid by your employer were not taxed at the time they were paid.
 Therefore, they do not create “tax basis”.
 Upon retirement, any after-tax contribution (your tax basis) is reported by PERF as non-taxable on the IRS Form 1099-R issued to retired members and the IRS.
 However, it is important to note that your tax basis is recoverable under very specific IRS rules.

 You can elect to receive a lump sum distribution of your ASA Only.
-However, the entire tax basis is recovered in total since there is no recurring payments.
+However, the entire tax basis is recovered in total since there is no recurring payment.
 If it is a partial lump sum and partial annuity, the basis will be split between the two, and the annuity recovery will be based on your age.
 If you annuitize your ASA Only, the basis allocated to the monthly annuity payment is divided up and recovered over a mandatory number of monthly payments, as determined by applicable IRS regulations.
 Therefore, a portion of each monthly benefit paid to you is non-taxable, for as long as basis remains.

 If contributions are received after the member has requested a final distribution and the total account balance has been paid, the contribution is accepted and another distribution is paid using the previous distribution instructions.
 If a member was paid a disbursement in error, INPRS will work to restore the money if the member subsequently returns to work.